 Be sure to check out Jeremy Blum’s Arduino Tutorials which are essentially a complete course on the Arduino; all the more impressive because he did the entire thing as a one-man-band while he was still a student.
 And he’s not alone, Schuyler St. Leger’s Arduino 101 is notable as perhaps the youngest student-made tutorial.
 Jeff Feddersen & Tom Igoe have produced some of the the best quality videos available for Arduino for the ITP program at NYU.
 Jeff & Tom have been producing these videos for a good while now so there’s a lot of great material.
 If you are just getting started with Arduino, an excellent sub-set might be the Digital & Analog series, followed by their Sensors videos, and then their set on Serial Communication.
 Paul McWhorter also has an extensive tutorial series for beginners, though I find his stuff pretty slow going.

-And don’t forget to search for the many new videos that people have posted.
+And don’t forget to search for the many other tutorial videos that people have posted.
 Youtube has grown into a universal self-teaching tool and we’ve entered the game with clips from our fieldwork, and step-by step data logger build tutorials.

 Arduino in a Nutshell is a free e-book resource worth looking into, as is the Programming Guide from instesre.org.
 And though I’m not sure if they are still a going concern, the old Earthshine Starter kit manual PDF can still be found floating around the internet.
 If e-books like that are your thing, and you are willing to shell out a few bucks, there are sometimes good Humblebundle deals, though those are often in weird combinations of topics, and the individual books also available the Make website.